Crystal River National Wildlife Refuge

 The Crystal River National Wildlife Refuge is part of the United States National Wildlife Refuge (NWR) System, located in Kings Bay, in the town of Crystal River, and consists of 20 islands and several small parcels of land.
 The 80 acre refuge (only accessible by boat) was established in 1983, to protect the West Indian manatee.

 Management

 The Crystal River NWR administration was changed from the Chassahowitzka National Wildlife Refuge Complex to the Crystal River Complex headquartered in Crystal River, Florida.
 The complex manages Chassahowitzka National Wildlife Refuge, Crystal River Preserve State Park, as well as the three 'Tampa Bay Refuges'; Egmont Key NWR, Passage Key NWR, and the Pinellas NWR.

+Visitor guidelines

+During the winter months, parts of the Crystal River National Wildlife Refuge are subject to seasonal access restrictions to protect manatees.
+The refuge’s springs release 72°F (22°C) water, attracting large numbers of West Indian manatees during colder months.
+To protect the manatees from injury or disturbance, certain areas are closed to the public during this time.